SeanDS/dcc/README.md

 With a valid Kerberos ticket, requests made by `dcc` should transparently use your credentials.
-Alternatively, if you do not run `kinit`, you will be asked for your credentials during requests to the DCC by `dcc`.
+Alternatively, if you do not run `kinit`, you will be asked for your credentials the first time the tool needs to connect to the DCC, each time the tool is invoked.

 You can also revoke your Kerberos token later with `kdestroy`.